dbermond/screencast/README.md

 #### `-f, --format=TYPE`

 Container format of the output video.
 This is to be used with `-u` option (if you want to specify a container format when using automatic output filename choosing).
-When not using `-u` option you can specify the container format directly in the output filename.
+When not using `-u` option the container format needs to be specified directly in the output filename.
+This option cannot be used when entering an output filename.

 default: `mp4`